manoa-rides/manoa-rides.github.io/index.md

 # User Guide

+To sign up for a new account or login to an exisiting account click on the login button and enter your University of Hawaii login information.

 <img width="800px" src="https://i.imgur.com/0EDOxGI.png"/>

 After logging in, you will be directed to Create/Edit profile page.
 At the Profile Page you can specify things you full name, whether you are posting as a rider to a driver, a picture of yourself, the capacity of your car, a picture of your car, a short biograph, and the zip code in which you live.
 To edit this page in the future simply click on the profile tab.